dyprodg/terraform-api-gateway-pipeline/README.md

 If you don't want to use secrets at any point, remove the secrets from the configuration.
 To do so, go into the lambda.tf and remove the lambda environment and the one statement of the policy

-4. Change the names (S3-Bucket and Tablename) to something unique in the setup.sh at the top This is important.
+4. Change the variables (S3-Bucket and Tablename) to something unique and choose your region in the setup.sh at the top This is important.
 S3 Bucket Names are globally unique, so be creative.

 5. Run the `setup.sh` script to set up the necessary dependencies.